dandels/dmodman/CONTRIBUTING.md

 - [ ] Implement Home, End and Page Up/Down keys.

 ### File updates
-- [ ] Important: use the API to query mods that have been updated in the past 1 month, combined with a timestamp for last update check
+- [x] Important: use the API to query mods that have been updated in the past 1 month, combined with a timestamp for last update check
+    - Freezes UI, Needs threading a bit earlier in the code
 - [ ] The displayed columns are arbitrary and not so relevant
 - [ ] Show details of currently selected file in the UI.
 The border of the UI block can be rendered on.
 - [ ] Permanently ignore updates (trivial to implement with a new enum variant)
-- [ ] Show archive connected to mod
+- [ ] Show archive connected to mod and vice versa
 - [ ] Delete metadata if file is no longer tracked
 - [ ] The update lists can be quite long (13k lines in one case) and shouldn't be loaded to memory all the time.
+    - Needs compression on disk

 ### Archives
 - [x] Extraction using libarchive
 - [x] Popup dialog that asks for directory name
-- [ ] Configurable extract location
+- [x] Configurable extract location
 - [ ] Confirmation dialog (for overwriting when extracting and file deletion).
 - [ ] Show which mod a file belongs to
 - [ ] Import archives to dmodman using md5search.
 - [ ] Fomod installer support
 - [ ] Integrate into the tracked mods/updating UI
+- [ ] Create metadata files into extracted directories (high prio)

 ###  Downloads
-- [ ] Decide between regular and/or fuse overlayfs
 - [ ] Daemon that (un)mounts the overlayfs automatically
 - [ ] Delete cached download links when no longer valid/needed
 - [ ] Query download urls without visiting the Nexus (Premium users only).